Cloud Security

 Share

-~19 min
+~22 min

-A procurement lead at a Lagos-based fintech sent me three PDFs last month.
-One was a Wiz "CSPM buyer's guide" that concluded Wiz was the best choice.
-One was a Palo Alto Networks paper that concluded Prisma Cloud was the best choice.
+A procurement lead at a Lagos fintech messaged me three PDFs last month, one after the other, with the same question underneath each — is this what I should be reading?
+The first was a Wiz "CSPM buyer's guide" that concluded, with admirable consistency, that Wiz was the best choice.
+The second was a Palo Alto Networks paper that concluded, with equally admirable consistency, that Prisma Cloud was the best choice.
 The third was a Gartner Magic Quadrant that managed to say nothing about pricing, deployment effort, or where any of the leaders fall over.
-There is no vendor-neutral comparison of CSPM tooling in 2026 because everyone writing one is either selling something or being paid to place vendors on a grid.
+She had spent her week with three documents and ended it with no closer to a decision than she started.

-cmdev sells engineering.
+There is no vendor-neutral comparison of CSPM tooling in 2026 because everyone writing one is either selling something or being paid to place vendors on a grid. cmdev sells engineering.
 We do not resell Wiz, Orca, Prisma Cloud, CrowdStrike, Lacework, or Aqua.
-We have deployed against all six and walked away from at least one because the price quoted was three times what the customer's footprint justified.
-We can write the structurally honest version because our revenue does not depend on which vendor you pick.
+We have deployed against all six in client engagements and walked away from at least one because the price quoted was three times what the customer's footprint justified.
+The piece below is the structurally honest version, because our revenue does not depend on which vendor you pick.

 Key takeaways